STAND. COM. REP. NO. 268

 RE: S.B.
 No. 68

 Thirty-Second State Legislature

 State of Hawaii

-Your Committees on Education and Higher Education, to which was referred S.B.
-No. 245 entitled:
+Your Committee on Water and Land, to which was referred S.B.
+No. 68 entitled:

-Your Committees received testimony in support of this measure from the Maui Chamber of Commerce.
-Your Committees received testimony in opposition to this measure from three individuals.
-Your Committees received comments on this measure from Department of Education and Office of Information Practices.
+Your Committee received testimony in support of this measure from the Office of the Governor, Department of Land and Natural Resources, Hawaii Association of REALTORS, and Historic Hawai‘i Foundation.
+Your Committee received testimony in opposition to this measure from the Society for Hawaiian Archaeology, Sierra Club of Hawai‘i, and two individuals.
+Your Committee received comments on this measure from the Office of Hawaiian Affairs and one individual.

-As affirmed by the records of votes of the members of your Committees on Education and Higher Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 245 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 68, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 68, S.D.
+1, and be referred to your Committees on Judiciary and Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Water and Land,

 LORRAINE R. INOUYE, Chair